Choosing the Best Font for Email Marketing Campaigns

 Roboto

-An example of Roboto font in email
+An example of Roboto font in the email used for the email body copy

 Source: MailCharts